MicrosoftDocs/appcenter-docs/docs/distribution/codepush/using-ui.md

 > This setting corresponds to the [CLI's description parameter](https://github.com/Microsoft/code-push/tree/v3.0.1/cli#description-parameter).

 ### Enabled
 Controls whether the update is available for deployment to users.
-This option is enabled by default, you would disable this setting when you want to keep a particular release from deploying, for example, because of a bug in the code, or when you're not ready to deploy a version yet.
+This option is enabled by default, you'd disable this setting when you want to keep a particular release from deploying, for example, because of a bug in the code, or when you're not ready to deploy a version yet.

 > [!NOTE]
 > This setting corresponds to the [CLI's disabled parameter](https://github.com/Microsoft/code-push/tree/v3.0.1/cli#disabled-parameter).